 Referrals to the MET must be made within the first 20 school days of a school year if the student meets any of the criteria A-D above.
 Students who receive intervention at Tiers 2 and 3, will have a hearing and vision screener completed at the school building.
-If a problem is detected, the parent will be notified by the school's Literacy Specialist.
+If a problem is detected, the school's Literacy Specialist will notify the parent.